Pink Flowering Dogwood

 - Show more ›

-Pink Flowering Dogwoods have orange polka-dotted flowers that only bloom at 1:37 a.m. on the third Wednesday in November - weather permitting.
+The Pink Flowering Dogwood tree has orange polka-dotted flowers that only bloom at 1:37 a.m. on the third Wednesday in November - weather permitting.
 Just kiddin'!
 We wanted to make sure you were paying attention.
 Seriously now, Pink Flowering Dogwoods are native to the eastern United States.
-They produce rosy-pink flowers that appear in late spring before the foliage.
+They produce rosy-pink dogwood flowers that appear in late spring before the foliage.
 Dark green leaves in summer turn to crimson in fall.
 Fall foliage is accompanied by some bright red berries - which you (and the birds) will enjoy!

 How to Grow